awafaa-zz/WikiWafaa/saltstack.md

 To start the master service
-Either `systemctl start salt-master` or `rcsalt-master start`
+Either `systemctl start salt-master` or `rcsalt-master start` Enable the master service to start at boot `systemctl enable salt-master.service`

 ####WebUI####
 The current WebUI is _Halite_, according to the project this has been deprecated in favour of SaltPad but I've not manged to get that up and running yet.